 4 Cashman, T.J.
 1982.
 Establishment of DEC's Toxic Air Contaminant Guideline Air Guide-1.
 New York State Department of Environmental Conservation.
 Division of Air Resources.
 New York State Public Health Association Annual Conference, Rochester NY.
 June 7, 1982.

-5 New York State Department of Environmental Conservation (NYSDEC) 1997.
-Guidelines for The Control of Toxic Ambient Air Contaminants.
+5 New York State Department of Environmental Conservation (NYSDEC) 2016.
+DAR-1 Guidelines for the Evaluation and Control of Ambient Air Contaminants under Part 212.
 Division of Air Resources.
 Albany, NY.
-November 12, 1997.
+August 10, 2016.

 7 Title V is a national air permitting program.

 8 Some facilities are considered small emission sources and are specifically exempt from a State Facility Permit as detailed in State regulation.

 9 Criteria pollutants are: carbon monoxide, sulfur oxides, nitrogen oxides, ozone, lead and particulate matter.

 10 Most of the toxic air pollutants evaluated in the Community Air Screen are among the list of 187 hazardous air pollutants.
 Sometimes the terms toxic air pollutants and hazardous air pollutants are used interchangeably.

 11 The eight HAPs are: asbestos, beryllium, mercury, vinyl chloride, radionuclides, inorganic arsenic, benzene and coke oven emissions.

 12 The term hydrocarbon refers to organic compounds consisting entirely of hydrogen and carbon atoms.
 The majority of hydrocarbons found naturally occur in crude oil.